 LAB ALUMNI

-Dr. Mia Thomaidou was a post-doctoral fellow, supervised by Dr. Colleen Berryessa, at Rutgers under a Rubicon Grant awarded by the Dutch Research Council (NWO) from Fall 2022 to Fall 2024.
-This project focused on bridging bio-behavioral and criminal justice and aims to understand how science is being used in criminal courts.
+Mia Thomaidou was a postdoctoral fellow, supervised by Dr. Berryessa, at Rutgers from 2022 to 2024.
+She was funded by a Rubicon Grant from the Dutch Research Council (NWO) to conduct a project that aimed to bridge the bio-behavioral and criminal justice fields and understand how science is used in criminal courts.

 Mia received a BSc in cognitive neuroscience from the University of Westminster, London and Oxford University.
 She also has an MSc in Neuropsychology and an MSc in Crime and Criminal Justice.
-She completed her Ph.D. at Leiden University, in which she focused on the cognitive components of physical pain.
+She completed her Ph.D. at Leiden University, where she focused on the cognitive components of physical pain.

-She is now a Neuroscience & Society Fellow for the Dana Foundation.
+Mia is now a Neuroscience & Society Fellow at the Dana Foundation.
 Her website is https://www.miathomaidou.com/.